open-rsx/rsb-spread-python/README.md

 **The full documentation for RSB can be found [here][rsb-doc].**

+**This product uses software developed by Spread Concepts LLC for use in the Spread toolkit.
+For more information about Spread see <http://www.spread.org>.**

 # Dependencies

 * The C client library of the [Spread group communication framework][spread]